 Each of the instances Alex has of supposed anomalies like this are actually instances of bad, miscommunicated information that he never followed up on.

-They reached out to John Bradley, the managing editor of Arab News, where much of the initial reporting originated, who told them, quote, Yeah.
+They reached out to John Bradley, the managing editor of Arab News, where much of the initial reporting originated, who told them, quote, all of this is attributable to the chaos that prevailed during the first few days following the attack.

 And that period of time between when the FBI released names and when they released photos, there was a great deal of confusion and sort of the fog of unclarity.

-So, see, what I do on this show is I don't talk about the visions that some prophet had out in the desert who said the nukes are going to go off next week.
+So, see, what I do on this show is I don't talk about the visions that some prophet has in the desert who said the nukes are going to go off next year.

 And I don't talk about psychics.